Four years part-time

 Flexible attendance with evening classes and weekend workshops

 This partnership between Birkbeck and ICAEW enables ACA trainees to obtain a 'top-up' degree in combination with their professional training, without having to take extra time off work, and at around half the usual cost.
 Trainees continue to study for their ACA and take part-time modules at Birkbeck in the evenings or over the weekend, online or work-based.
 This means you can graduate in four to five years with ACA and with a degree designed to complement it.

 This programme attracts students from both the public and private sectors, including administrators, clerical workers and managers, as well as the self-employed.
-Because it is taught entirely by evening study, you are able to combine academic studies with your daytime commitments.
+Because it is taught out of hours, you are able to combine academic studies with your daytime commitments.

 The majority of our students work or care for a family, so you will be learning with people from a wide range of backgrounds and with a wide range of experiences.
 This creates a stimulating and supportive learning environment.
 Our tutorial/seminar sessions give you a chance to interact with your peers and to develop insights into analysing and interpreting a wide and varied subject matter.

-The programme has been designed for maximum flexibility, so there is no prescribed order in which you should take modules from either the Certificate and Professional Level modules of ACA or your top-up modules from Birkbeck.
-This is to allow students and employers to tailor training programmes and degree structures according to their business needs.
-However, it is normally expected that Critical Reflection on Practice is the first module taken, while Researching the Workplace is normally the last.
+The programme has been designed for maximum flexibility, so there is no prescribed order in which you should take your ACA modules or your Birkbeck modules.
+This is to allow students and employers to tailor programmes and structures according to their business needs.
+However, it is normally expected thatis the first module taken, while is normally the last.

 You should normally take modules worth at least 30 credits per year from the Birkbeck schedule, which is the threshold for eligibility for a student loan.